Seed7

 result

-var boolean: result is FALSE;
+var boolean: prime is FALSE;

 local